 The Coast to Coast walking holiday packages offer ramblers the chance to explore some of the most spectacular scenery in the UK.
 Every hike is designed bespoke to your requirements, therefore it can last for as many days as you wish.
 Consequently, you will have a The season for 2021 walking tour packages runs from 29th March to 24th October.

-Our walking packages across the Alfred Wainwright route provide each walker with a detailed itinerary, which breaks the walk down into shorter sections.
+Our walking packages across the Alfred Wainwright route provide each rambler with a detailed itinerary, which breaks the walk down into shorter sections.
 As a result, we suggest rest days in places like Grasmere and Richmond.
 Along the way, hikers stay in top quality accommodation carefully chosen by our team.
 Each place is located close to the route for maximum convenience.
 For variety, we include country hotels, inns, bed and breakfasts, and guest houses, so no two nights are the same.

 |WALKING & RUNNING PACKAGES|